roytang/blog/content/replies/2010/10/c12oyjv/index.md

 - AskReddit
 ---

-It's fine, enjoy your solo moments. :D\n\nI sometimes do kung fu poses when I find myself alone in the elevator.
+It's fine, enjoy your solo moments. :D

+I sometimes do kung fu poses when I find myself alone in the elevator.